php-ru/symfony-docs-ru/page_creation.rst

 project:

 ``config/``
-    Contains... configuration of course!.
-You will configure routes, :doc:`services </service_container>` and packages.
+    Contains... configuration!.
+You will configure routes,
+    :doc:`services </service_container>` and packages.

 ``src/``
     All your PHP code lives here.